Pyomo/pyomo/doc/OnlineDocs/explanation/analysis/alternative_solutions.rst

 * ``rel_opt_gap`` : non-negative float or None

   * The relative optimality gap for allowable alternative solutions.
-None implies that there is no limit on the relative optimality gap (i.e. that any feasible solution can be considered).
+Specifying a gap of ``None`` implies that there is no limit on the relative optimality gap (i.e. that any feasible solution can be considered).

 * ``abs_opt_gap`` : non-negative float or None

   * The absolute optimality gap for allowable alternative solutions.
-None implies that there is no limit on the absolute optimality gap (i.e. that any feasible solution can be considered).
+Specifying a gap of ``None`` implies that there is no limit on the absolute optimality gap (i.e. that any feasible solution can be considered).

 For example, we can generate all optimal solutions as follows: